-Fortunately, she had many, many friends who helped her get by.
+Fortunately, she had many, many friends in Boston’s artistic and intellectual circles who helped her get by.

-Her father, Patrick Robert Guiney, emigrated from Ireland with very little money, but worked his way through college, became a lawyer, served heroically in the Civil War and was named brigadier general.
-After the war he entered politics, becoming one of the first Irish-Catholics to win office as a Republican.
+Her father emigrated from Ireland with very little money, but worked his way through college, became a lawyer and served heroically in the Civil War.
+He achieved the rank of brigadier general.
+After the war he entered politics, winning office as a Republican–one of the first Irish-Catholics to do so.
 He lost a bid for Congress but won as assistant district attorney.
 Plagued by his war injuries, he died when Louise was 16 and left little money.

-She was also a bridge between intellectual and artistic circles in fin-de-siecle Boston.
+She also bridged the intellectual and artistic circles in fin-de-siecle Boston.

-She was a close friend of a Bohemian group from a somewhat raffish Beacon Hill neighborhood that included the architect Ralph Adams Cram, Fred Holland Day, artist Tom Meteyard, poets Bliss Carman and Richard Hovey.
-Across the hill, she was part of a group of intellectual women that included Celia Thaxter, Sarah Orne Jewett, Annie Fields and Alice Brown, with whom she is believed to have a Boston marriage.
+She formed a close friendship with a Bohemian group from a somewhat raffish Beacon Hill neighborhood that included the architect Ralph Adams Cram, Fred Holland Day, artist Tom Meteyard, poets Bliss Carman and Richard Hovey.
+Across the hill, she belonged to a group of intellectual women that included Celia Thaxter, Sarah Orne Jewett, Annie Fields and Alice Brown, with whom she is believed to have a Boston marriage.